Romans 6:22 But now having been set free from sin, and having become slaves of God, you have your fruit to holiness, and the end, everlasting life.

 Galatians 1:12 For I neither received it of man, neither was I taught it, but by the revelation of Jesus Christ.

-Again Paul is using the “But Now” to alert us to a change contrasting the difference between law and grace.
-Previously you were a slave to sin which resulted in death but now you are a slave to God resulting in eternal life.
-God performed the act of freeing us from sin and rooting us in Him, bearing His fruit which results in eternal life.
-God here comforts the believer letting them know in no uncertain terms that we now belong to God.
+In Romans 6:22, again Paul is using the “But Now” to alert us to a change contrasting the difference between law and grace.
+Previously we were a slave to sin which resulted in death but now we are a slave to God resulting in eternal life.
+Since we no longer serve sin, we are free to serve God.
+We have been delivered from the power of sin and now belong to God.